rudyardrichter/hearch/README.md

 and `setup.bash` will perform the necessary installation steps.
 This includes cabal installation/configuration, so if Hearch is being installed into a sandbox then that should be done prior to running `setup.bash`.
 This script should be run only once per installation.
+Warnings from name shadowing and unused bindings are suppressed.

 #### Compiling & Testing

-Warnings from name shadowing and unused bindings are suppressed.
-Note that `cabal test` will not print out its results if all the tests are passing, so instead run with one of the following:

-    $ cabal test --log=/dev/stdout
+NOTE that `cabal test` will not run correctly, because the testing module requires that the test files in `data` be set up correctly.
+Instead, testing MUST be run by

     $ bash runTests.bash

-and `cabal` will print out the results of all the tests. `runTests.bash` also colorizes the `cabal test` output for 15% more fun.
+which also colorizes the `cabal test` output for 15% more fun.

-ALSO NOTE that the crawler must be run on at least the seed URL for all of the tests to pass.

 #### Crawling